topasiaedu/nmdabn-server/README.md

 └── index.ts                # Express app entry point
 ```

-## Multi-Tenancy
+## Multi-Tenancy & Projects

-All operations are scoped to workspaces:
+All operations are scoped to workspaces and projects:
+- **Workspaces** represent companies/tenants
+- **Projects** represent campaigns/funnels within a workspace
 - Users belong to one or more workspaces via `workspace_members` table
 - All data is isolated by `workspace_id`
+- Domain tables include `project_id` for campaign-level analytics
 - Middleware validates workspace access on every request

+**Critical for AI Chatbot:** All domain tables must have `project_id` to enable project-level analytics queries.

 ## Security Considerations